-- aircraft operational documentation and data, including the flight manual - · meteorological information for operational needs - airways documentation - flight planning information - aerodrome documentation - for fireground personnel carriage operations, written notification from the relevant fireground emergency organisation to the effect that each of the notification and acknowledgement requirements of the Part 138 MOS have been met - documentation required for international operations (if any).
+- aircraft operational documentation and data, including the flight manual - meteorological information for operational needs - airways documentation - flight planning information - aerodrome documentation - documentation required for international operations (if any).

 This responsibility includes the necessary infrastructure (including computers, telecommunications etc.) to obtain the information/data and for it to be updated.